louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 ----------------------------------------

-Navigate to https://routes.loutilities.com/admin or navigate to https://routes.loutilities.com, then scroll down and click the Admin link near the bottom of the page.
+Navigate to https://routes.loutilities.com/admin or navigate to https://routes.loutilities.com, then scroll down and click the **Admin** link near the bottom of the page.

 .. _logging-in:

 Logging In
 --------------------------------------
+After your user is created, the :term:`super admin` will send an email to you to reset your password.
+Follow the instructions to set your password.

 When you are not logged in, you will see a page similar to what is shown below.
-Click the Log In button, then use the email address you received the password change email on.
+Click the **Log In** button, then enter the email address you received the password reset email on.
 If you forgot your **routetility** password, you can be sent an email to reset this.

 .. image:: images/login.*